toddledev/documentation/docs/04-get-started/04-branches-and-publishing/index.md

 ---

 # Branches
-Branches in toddle allow you to develop new features or fix issues without affecting the live version of your project.
+Branches in Nordcraft allow you to develop new features or fix issues without affecting the live version of your project.
 They provide a safe environment to make and test changes before making them available to users.

 # Understanding branches
-When you create a new project, toddle automatically creates a branch called `start` for you.
+When you create a new project, Nordcraft automatically creates a branch called `start` for you.
 The `main` branch represents what end users see.
 You cannot edit the main branch directly, but you can view it in the editor.

 Branches work like branches on a tree:
 - Your `main` branch is the trunk that users see